Conveniently located to serve St. George and Ivins, Utah

 What are the risks?

-Face Lift is a common and safe procedure, but there are risks inherent with any surgery.
-In the case of a face lift, the potential complications include infection, bleeding or hematoma, discomfort, bruising, swelling, numbness, asymmetry, facial weakness, mild hair loss at the incision sites, and skin contour irregularities.
+A facelift is a common and safe procedure, but there are risks inherent with any surgery.
+In the case of a facelift, the potential complications include infection, bleeding or hematoma, discomfort, bruising, swelling, numbness, asymmetry, facial weakness, mild hair loss at the incision sites, and skin contour irregularities.
 Dr. Gardner, an experienced surgeon, can help minimize and manage, but not completely eliminate, the possibility of each of these potential issues.